-Encaustic painter Leslie Stoner grew up in northwest Montana on a 50 acre mink farm tucked deep in the woods of the Rocky Mountains.
-Her close observations of darkness and light started early; with a childhood laced by angry, unpredictable tongues and strict religious fundamentalism.
-To escape the storms that raged through her home she would flee outdoors, racing through the fields of stinging knapweed, playing hide and seek with the trees, wrestling with the creek, or cocooning herself in a burrow until the thunder had gone.
+Leslie Stoner grew up in northwest Montana on a 50 acre mink farm tucked deep in the woods of the Rocky Mountains.
+Her close observations of darkness and light started early.
+As a child, storms raged in and out of her home.
+To escape she spent most of her time outdoors, racing through the fields of stinging knapweed, playing hide and seek with the trees, wrestling with the creek, or cocooning herself in a burrow until the thunder had gone.

-Leslie Stoner creates paintings using heated beeswax.
-Her studio is nestled safely in the back of her home looking out into an array of plant life that creates the shelter she craves while living in the city.
-Collections of shells, stones, and tiny intricate statues and artifacts adorn her windows and shelves.
+Leslie Stoner ‘s large studio is nestled on the edge of a forest looking out onto an array of plant life that creates the shelter and privacy in which she craves.
+Wild bunnies, deer, coyotes, chipmunks, dragonflies, frogs and a variety of birds including a Great Horned Owl can be seen from where she paints.
+Collections of shells, stones, skulls, and tiny intricate statues and artifacts adorn her windows and shelves.
 Her walls are embellished with paintings in various shapes and sizes.
-She finds inspiration from listening to a myriad of singer/songwriters who weave together visual landscapes using their poetic voice.
-She studied under encaustic artist Betsy Eby, and is influenced by the line work in Asian Sumi-e paintings as well as the tradition of northwest Native American arts.
-She earned a Bachelor of Arts with honors at Cornish College of the Arts, double-majoring in Painting and Photography.
-Her work is showcased and collected throughout the West.
+She finds inspiration from her surroundings and listening to a myriad of singer/songwriters who weave together visual landscapes using their poetic voice.
+Early in her career she managed the studios of encaustic artist Betsy Eby and realist painter Bo Bartlett and simultaneously graduated (Summa Cum Laude) with a Bachelor of Arts from Cornish College of the Arts, double-majoring in Painting and Photography.
+Her work is exhibited and collected throughout the North.

 I grew up in Northwest Montana on a farm tucked deep in the woods of the Rocky Mountains.
 I now live on a remote island in the Pacific Northwest and my imagery is a semblance of both environments.
 I balance my studio time between encaustic painting and drawing large-scale mazes.